 Whether motivated by money or politics, those who wish to see free-roaming wild horses and burros captured and removed from our public lands tell tales of these iconic animals destroying rangeland, starving or both – all based on sparse anecdotal evidence, at most.
 The facts and best-available estimates (often from the Bureau of Land Management itself) tell a very different story: one of wild horses and burros that much-beloved by the American people yet nevertheless are unfairly blamed for an outsized impact on the land, when compared to their relatively small footprint.
 Lawmakers are told again and again that there is a “wild horse problem.”
 The truth is that wild horses have been mismanaged by the BLM, which clings to an antiquated, inhumane and expensive system of helicopter roundups and warehousing of wild horses and burros despite the existence of safe, proven fertility control vaccine.
 Since 2007, BLM has failed to invest even 4% of its annual program budget on fertility control or other humane, on-range management tools and practices, even as the cost of roundups and holding facilities to taxpayers – and to the animals themselves – keeps climbing.
-The result: 45,235 wild horses and 1,196 burros — about four of every 10 wild horses and burros under BLM management – now lives in a corral or on a leased pasture.
+The result: 43,886 wild horses and 1,434 burros — about 36% of those under BLM management – now lives in a corral or on a leased pasture.
 There is no “wild horse problem”; there is a wild horse challenge that is largely manmade — a challenge that with political will and thoughtful, science-based management can be met, allowing wild horses and burros to remain free on their rightful home ranges.

 FACT 1: Since 1971, 22.2million acres of land have been removed as wild horse habitat.